Siberian intervention: Background

 The British and French asked the United States to furnish troops for both the North Russia Campaign and the Siberian Campaign.
 In July 1918, against the advice of the United States Department of War, President Wilson agreed to send 5,000 US troops as the American North Russia Expeditionary Force (a.k.a. the Polar Bear Expedition to Arkhangelsk) and 10,000 US troops as the American Expeditionary Force Siberia.
 Originally reluctant himself, Wilson agreed to send troops to Siberia on 6 July 1918 solely with the aim of helping the Czech Legion.
 In the same month, the Beiyang government of the Republic of China responded to an appeal by Chinese people in Russia and sent 2,000 troops by August.
 The Chinese later occupied Outer Mongolia and Tuva and sent a battalion to the North Russian Campaign as part of their anti-Bolshevik efforts.

 Wilson appealed to Japan for a joint intervention to help the Czechs and suggested that they send no more than 7,000 men to Siberia, although Tokyo eventually sent ten times as many troops as this.
 Britain decided to assist and first sent a battalion to Siberia commanded by Liberal Party MP and trade-union leader Lieutenant Colonel John Ward.
 This unit, the first Entente land force to reach Vladivostok, landed on 3 August 1918.
 A 500-strong French colonial regiment was sent to Vladivostok from Indochina in August 1918.

 Participants

 British Empire

 The British Army deployed 1,800 troops to Siberia in two battalions.
 The troops came from the 1/9th (Cyclist) Battalion, Hampshire Regiment (deployed from India) and the 25th Battalion, Middlesex Regiment (deployed from Hong Kong and Singapore).
 The Middlesex battalion was the first Allied force to land in Vladivostok on 3 August 1918 The battalion was commanded by the trade unionist and Liberal Member of Parliament John Ward.

 The British also sent a military mission of 500 men to Siberia, made up of 250 officers and 250 non-commissioned officers, who took part in the training and equipping of the White forces.
 The military mission was commanded by General Alfred Knox.
-At least 64 Royal Marines and sailors from HMS Suffolk were also involved of the manning of guns of armoured trains at the front in Siberia.
+At least 64 Royal Marines and Royal Navy sailors from were also involved of the manning of guns of armoured trains at the front in Siberia.